Skip to Main Content

 • Let them know what you have observed and that you would like to help them to be more successful academically.

-• Inform the student of all of the services available at the polytechnic that assist students in being successful (Counselling Services, Writing Skills Centre, Math Help Centre, the Library, Learning Strategies, and Accessibility Services).
+• Inform the student of all of the services available at the polytechnic that assist students in being successful (Counselling Services, Writing Skills Tutoring, Math Tutoring, the Library, Learning Strategies, and Accessibility Services).

 Confidentiality and Consent